 Read verses 5-7.
 Ruth went to the threshing floor near Boaz after he ate, drank and was what?

-Why is this usually a better time to ask someone something after they've eaten and are relaxed for the evening?
+Why is it usually a better time to ask someone something after they've eaten and are relaxed for the evening?

 What did Ruth do after Boaz laid down?

 Read verses 8-9.
 What was Boaz’s reaction?

 There is an exclamation mark at the end of the first sentence in some versions of verse 8.
 That’s because this was a scandalous thing she did, which could have tarnished her reputation.
-It wasn’t immoral, expressly, but spending the night with a man suggested something could have happened, even if it hadn’t, and could have tarnished her reputation and his.
+It wasn’t expressly immoral, but spending the night with a man suggested something could have happened, even if it hadn’t, and could have tarnished her reputation and his.
 Ruth was obeying Naomi in doing this, because she didn’t know what to do in this culture, in a foreign land, and trusted Naomi.
-Naomi was also a wise older woman, who knew not only the customs of the land and her people, but also that, as my hilarious mother puts it, “in order to make it clear to a man that you like him, sometimes you have to hit him over the head with a 2x4!”
-There was absolutely no room for question or doubt that Ruth was interested in Boaz now (and she was, and had been very patient waiting for him, but he was not getting the hint or acting on it).
-Even the densest, most insecure man would have gotten the hint at this action.
+Naomi was also a wise older woman, who knew not only the customs of the land and her people, but also something my hilarious mother once told me, “in order to make it clear to a man that you like him, sometimes you have to hit him over the head with a 2x4!”
+There was absolutely no room for doubt now that Ruth was interested in Boaz.
+She had been very patient waiting for him, but he seemed to not be getting the hint or acting on it.
+Even the densest, most insecure man would have understood her feelings after this action.
 Naomi knew this and advised Ruth this way most likely to make it abundantly clear to him.

 What did Ruth say to Boaz?